Last Updated 1 March 2019

 The library also maintains CaseLaw, the official database of unreported judgments of Queensland courts and tribunals.
 The decisions of the courts can help establish legal precedent for similar matters—use CaseLaw advanced search to find, save and download judgments relevant to your research.
 CaseLaw is a free online service.

 Contact the library if you need assistance accessing or using the collections.
 Please note that the library does not provide legal advice.

 Self-represented litigants can also make use of the library’s free public facilities, including computers, WiFi, work desks, photocopying, printing and scanning.
 The library is open weekdays from 8.30 am to 5.00 pm.

 LawRight provides legal help to self-represented litigants in the Queensland Civil and Administrative Tribunal (QCAT), the civil jurisdictions of the Supreme and District courts, the Queensland Court of Appeal, and the Federal Court and Federal Circuit Court.

 Court Network, a non-profit organisation, provides non-legal support and assistance to self-represented litigants (including those involved in criminal hearings), and operates out of the Queen Elizabeth II Courts of Law (for litigants in the District and Supreme courts), the Magistrates Court and QCAT in Brisbane.
 Court Network also operates regionally in Townsville and Cairns in the Magistrates, District and Supreme courts.

-Caxton Legal Centre Inc. provides a free Family Law Duty Lawyer service at the Commonwealth Law Courts to assist self-represented people, and a free Domestic and Family Violence Duty Lawyer service at the Brisbane Magistrates Court for self-represented respondents.
+Caxton Legal Centre Inc. provides a free Family Law Duty Lawyer service at the Brisbane Family Court of Australia and the Federal Circuit Court of Australia to assist self-represented people, and a free Domestic and Family Violence Duty Lawyer service at the Brisbane Magistrates Domestic Violence Court for self-represented respondents.